Endless-Access-Community/.github/CODE_OF_CONDUCT.md

 Impact Level  | Behavior | Consequence
 ------------  | -------- | -----------
-Correction    | Inappropriate language or unprofessional behavior | **Private warning** explaining the violation; a public apology may be requested
+**Correction**    | Inappropriate language or unprofessional behavior | **Private warning** explaining the violation; a public apology may be requested
 Warning       | A single violation through an incident or series of actions | **Formal warning** with restrictions on interactions, including avoiding contact with those involved.
 Further violations may lead to suspension
 Temporary Ban | Serious violation of community standards, including sustained inappropriate behavior | **Temporary ban** from community spaces for a specified period; violating ban terms may lead to permanent removal
 Permanent Ban | Repeated severe violations, harassment, or predatory behavior | **Permanent removal** from all community platforms; external authorities notified if required

-### 0. Prevention

-**Community Impact**: Any content or interaction that could pose an immediate risk to the safety of the community, including harmful text or image content.

-**Consequence**: Whenever possible, automated tooling or human review will help determine safe content and prevent or proactively redact harmful content before shared with the wider community.

-### 1. Correction

-**Community Impact**: Use of inappropriate language or other behavior deemed unprofessional or unwelcome in the community.

-**Consequence**: A private, written warning from community leaders, providing clarity around the nature of the violation and an explanation of why the behavior was inappropriate.
-A public apology may be requested.

-### 2. Warning

-**Community Impact**: A violation through a single incident or series of actions.

-**Consequence**: A warning with consequences for continued behavior.
-No interaction with the people involved, including unsolicited interaction with those enforcing the Code of Conduct, for a specified period of time.
-This includes avoiding interactions in community spaces as well as external channels like social media.
-Violating these terms may lead to a temporary or permanent ban.

-### 3. Temporary Ban

-**Community Impact**: A serious violation of community standards, including sustained inappropriate behavior.

-**Consequence**: A temporary ban from any sort of interaction or public communication with the community for a specified period of time.
-No public or private interaction with the people involved, including unsolicited interaction with those enforcing the Code of Conduct, is allowed during this period.
-Violating these terms may lead to a permanent ban.

-### 4. Permanent Ban

-**Community Impact**: Demonstrating a pattern of violation of community standards, including sustained inappropriate behavior,  harassment of an individual, or aggression toward or disparagement of classes of individuals.

-**Consequence**: A permanent ban from any sort of public interaction within the community.

-## Scope
+## 7. Scope

-This Code of Conduct applies within all community spaces, and also applies when an individual is officially representing the community in public spaces.
+This Code of Conduct applies within all community spaces, including but not limited to:

-Examples of representing our community include using an official email address, posting via an official social media account, or acting as an appointed representative at an online or offline event.
+- Online platforms (such as Discord servers, GitHub repositories, and Endless Studio)
+- Live events, mentorship sessions, workshops, and hackathons
+- Community-affiliated social media channels and external public representations

+It also applies when individuals represent the community externally at conferences, in public forums, and on social media.

+## 8. Acknowledgment & Compliance

+By participating in our community, **all members agree to comply** with this Code of Conduct.
+Violations will be handled in accordance with the our Safeguarding Policy and Risk Assessment.
+This Code of Conduct is regularly reviewed to ensure alignment with best practices in digital safety and community governance.

+**For questions or concerns, contact community+conduct@endlessos.org**

-## Attribution & License
+## 9. Attribution & License

 This Code of Conduct is released under the [CC BY 4.0 License].
 It is heavily adapted from the [Contributor Covenant version 2.0].